8 Most Common Breastfeeding Problems And Solutions

 Breastfeeding is a remarkable bonding experience between a mom and her newborn.
 But it can be sometimes accompanied by hurdles that require patience, understanding, and expert guidance.
 From the discomfort of sore nipples to the often undiagnosed issue of tongue-tie, and the occasional infections that might arise, these common problems during breastfeeding can momentarily overshadow the joy of nurturing your little one.

-Here we'll delve into 7 common breastfeeding problems, shedding light on their causes, symptoms, and some tips to overcome them.
+Here we'll delve into 8 common breastfeeding problems and solutions to overcome them, shedding light on their causes and symptoms.

 1. Latching